Houston Dash: Ownership and team management

-Houston Dash is owned by the same ownership group as the Dynamo, including majority owner Ted Segal, and minority owners Gabriel Brener, Ben Guill, multiple World and Olympic boxing champion Oscar De La Hoya, and former NBA MVP James Harden.
+Houston Dash is owned by the same ownership group as Houston Dynamo FC, including majority owner Ted Segal and minority owner and current NBA Player James Harden.
+Former United States men's national soccer team goalkeeperTim Howard joined the ownership as a minority owner on July 16, 2024.

-On December 23, 2013, Former Houston Dynamo player Brian Ching was named Managing Director, in charge of day-to-day duties on both the business and technical sides of under the supervision of Houston Dash and Dynamo team president Chris Canetti.
+On December 23, 2013, Former Houston Dynamo player Brian Ching was named managing director, in charge of day-to-day operations on both the business and technical sides of under the supervision of then-Houston Dash and Dynamo team president Chris Canetti.

 On January 3, 2014, Randy Waldrum was named as the Dash's first head coach, having previously coached the Notre Dame Fighting Irish women's soccer team to two national titles since joining the team in 1999.

 On May 29, 2017, Waldrum and Houston Dash agreed to part ways.
 Assistant coach Omar Morales was named interim coach.

 On November 27, 2017, Vera Pauw was hired as the new head coach.
 On September 20, 2018, Pauw departed from the club.

 On December 11, 2018, James Clarkson was hired as the new head coach.

+Ted Segal completed the acquisition of the Houston Dynamo FC and Houston Dash on June 22, 2021.
+The deal was reportedly worth $400 million.
+Since acquiring the team, Segal has invested significantly into the club, both the Dynamo and Dash and Shell Energy Stadium.

-On February 2, 2022, the Dash announced the hiring of Jessica O'Neill as the team's first president, a role tasked with increasing revenue and serving as the team's spokesperson to the NWSL on league matters.
+One of Segal's first changes as the new majority owner of the Dash to was bring in more dedicated staff focused on elevating the Dash.
+On February 2, 2022, the Segal and Dash announced the hiring of Jessica O'Neill as the team's first president, a role tasked with increasing revenue and serving as the team's spokesperson to the NWSL on league matters.

 On April 26, 2022, the NWSL and NWSLPA recommended coach James Clarkson should be suspended while they conducted "an investigation into alleged violations of the NWSL Policy to Prevent and Eliminate Workplace Discrimination, Harassment, and Bullying".
 On April 27, 2022, the Houston Dash announced that it was immediately suspending James Clarkson pending the conclusion of the joint investigation by the NWSL and NWSLPA that was launched in 2021.

 On April 29, 2022, the Houston Dash announced that Sarah Lowdon would serve as the acting head coach while the club conducted its search for an interim head coach.
 On June 15, 2022, the Dash named former Real Betis Féminas and Tottenham Hotspur coach Juan Carlos Amorós as its interim head coach.
 Lowdon continued as acting head coach pending Amorós's visa approval.